bollu/sublimeBookmark/README.md

 ##Visibility Modes:##

-SublimeBookmarks has 3 visibility modes associated with it:
+SublimeBookmarks has 3 visibility modes associated with it.
+The default mode is option 2.

 ###1) View all Bookmarks###